This page contains guidance, definitions and suggestions for how to interpret the system metadata property fields in CommCare data.

 Data forwarders are a lower touch way to manage data integrations with CommCare by relying on these set-it-and-forget-it data exchanges.
 The Case Data Forwarder is the one responsible for sending cases to new venues.

-See documentation on the Case Data and other Data Forwarding services here.
+See the documentation on the Case Data and other Data Forwarding services here.